 The history of the Holocaust has illuminated many lessons for health science professionals.
 Examples of these include:

 At one of the country’s newest and fastest-growing academic medical campuses, we have an important role to play in keeping this history at the forefront for future health leaders.
-They must learn its ample lessons and understand how they are reflected in every aspect of health care ethical standards today.
-Therefore, our programming focuses on the following core issues for emerging health professionals:
+They must learn its ample lessons and understand how these are reflected in health care ethic today.
+Therefore, our programming focuses on exploring issues critical for emerging health professionals:

 Learn how you can support the Holocaust Genocide and Contemporary Bioethics Program at the CU Center for Bioethics and Humanities.
 Please visit our website, www.coloradobioethics.org.
 To make a gift to support the program, please go to www.giving.cu.edu/HGCB.